sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 Get-Process -Name powershell -IncludeUserName
 ```

-> You'll see the PowerShell sessions from the container processes - with the same process IDs but with a blank username.
+> You'll see the PowerShell sessions from the container - with the same IDs but with a blank username.
 The container user doesn't map to any user on the host.

+---

 ## Things to remember about Windows Server containers